guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 operation for this.

 !!! important
     The command below trains the census model 6 times, each time using 10,000 steps.
-While this is still a relatively low cost training run, if you're concerned about the cost of this operation, you may skip this command.
+While this is still a relatively low cost training run, if you're concerned about the cost of this operation, feel free to skip this command.

 Start a hyperparameter tuning run with 6 trials of 10,000 training steps each by running: